gk-aws-dev/terraform-zero-to-hero/Day-4/statefile_scenarios.md

 2. **Versioning Complexity**: Managing state files in VCS can lead to complex versioning issues, especially when multiple team members are working on the same infrastructure.

+   3. suppose we deleted the state file and executed the main.tf after that, then terraform will create the resource again, even its created already.

 **Overcoming Disadvantages with Remote Backends (e.g., S3):**

 A remote backend stores the Terraform state file outside of your local file system and version control.
 Using S3 as a remote backend is a popular choice due to its reliability and scalability.
 Here's how to set it up: